End of the month? Here’s the cheapest grocery list possible to get you through it!

 We’ve all been there; we’re close to the end of the month, our fridge is empty (or it just has old olives in it), and our bank account has a lot fewer zeroes than you’d like.

 In addition to a cheap grocery list, we need to be healthy too!
 Don’t worry mama, I’ve got you covered!
-I’ve come up with a list of healthy and cheap grocery list so you can make it to the end of the month with a full & happy belly!
+I’ve come up with a healthy and cheap grocery list so you can make it to the end of the month with a full & happy belly!

 This post may contain affiliate links.
 If you make a purchase, I may make a commission at no cost to you.
 Please read my full disclosure for more info